johanhedin/sdrx/doc/USING.md

 all and any `--fq-corr` given is silently ignored.

-If you have multiple devices connected, use `--list` to list what devices that `sdrx` recognize on your system:
+If you have multiple devices connected, use `--list` to list what devices that `sdrx` recognize on your system and what sample rates they support:

     $ ./sdrx --list

-To use a specific device, it's serial _must_ be used and you must ensure that all devices have unique serials.
+To use a specific device, it's serial is used and you must ensure that all devices have unique serials.
 Use `rtl_eeprom -s MYSERIAL` from the standard `librtlsdr` package to set unique serials for your RTL devices.
 Airspy devices normaly have unique serials and you do not have to worry about them.

-> Note 2: Unlike many other programs that support RTL and/or Airspy dongles, `sdrx` does not use the "device id" concept at all.
+> Note 1: Unlike many other programs that support RTL and/or Airspy dongles, `sdrx` does not use the "device id" concept at all.
 An "id" (typically a low number like 0 or 1) is not a stable way to reference a dongle since the id may cange over time as devices are plugged in and removed from the USB bus.
 The serial number concept is, on the other hand, a stable and predictive way to reference a specific dongle as long as every dongle on the system have been given a unique name.

+> Note 2: The term "serial" is a bit missleading since it actually is a text string based on a USB descriptor.
+It is prefectly fine to set a serial on a RTL device containing text.

 > Note 3: Airspy R2 devices are described as "AirSpy NOS" when listing available devices.
 This is what they call themselves when queried over the USB bus and is